Members of the Elijah Board of World Religious Leaders

-Rabbi Cohen serves as Chief Rabbi of Haifa.
-He is also the Founder and President of Ariel and President of the Haifa District Rabbinical Courts.
+Rabbi Cohen served as Chief Rabbi of Haifa.
+He was also the Founder and President of Ariel and President of the Haifa District Rabbinical Courts.
 Rabbi Cohen has achieved wide recognition for his work in bridging differences and solving internal divisions within Israeli society and the Jewish world.

 Rabbi Mordechai Piron (1921-2014)